How Long is Nursing School? Your Timeline to Becoming a Nurse

 Nursing has several degree options, and each one is unique in its offerings.
-We’ve outlined your options and shown you how long you can expect nursing school to take.
+We’ve outlined your options to show you how long you can expect nursing school to take.
 We’ve also talked to experts who have been in your shoes so as to highlight the different experiences of nursing school.
 Ready to dive in?

 Nursing is a diversified profession.
 There’s no right or wrong answer to what type of nurse to be, but knowing what responsibilities and duties that come with each can help you determine which would be best for you.
 If your dream is to become a registered nurse (RN), both an Associate’s degree and Bachelor’s degree can help you get there.
 If you have hopes of becoming a nurse educator one day, you’ll likely need a little more education, including a master’s or a doctorate degree.

 One of the many great things about being a nurse is that there are a lot of ways to advance in your career and education.
 Many of these degrees build upon or transition into one another.
 This means the credential or degree you begin earning now doesn’t have to be the one you’re stuck with forever.
+Common nursing credentials include—

 Becoming an LPN is a great option for those who would like to become nurses as quickly as possible.
 LPNs do many of the same tasks as RNs, such as taking vital signs, obtaining patient histories and providing basic personal care.
-However, LPNs are not responsible for the more advanced duties such as creating care plans, and they usually report to a supervising RN.
+However, LPNs are not responsible for the more advanced duties such as creating care plans, and they usually report to a supervising RN or physician.

 Associate’s Degree in Nursing

-If you would like more responsibilities in your nursing role, an Associate’s degree in Nursing (ADN) is the quickest option for getting started in a registered nursing career.
-A Professional Nursing ADN program can be completed in as few as 18–24 months.1 Next, you would need to pass the NCLEX-RN.
+An Associate’s Degree in Nursing (ADN) is the quickest option for getting started in a registered nursing career.
+A Professional Nursing ADN program can be completed in as few as 18 to 24 months.1 Next, you would need to pass the NCLEX-RN.
 After passing this test and meeting all other state licensure requirements, you are a registered nurse and able to specialize and work in a variety of settings.

-For those who aren’t already nurses, a standard BSN program can have you doing your rounds in as few as 33 months with an accelerated program.1 Or, if you already have a Bachelor’s degree in something else, you can leverage that experience to obtain a BSN in as few as 18 months in an accelerated BSN program.1
+For those who aren’t already nurses, a standard BSN program can be completed in as few as 33 months with an accelerated program.1 Or, if you already have a Bachelor’s degree in a non-nursing field, you can leverage that experience to obtain a BSN in as few as 18 months in an accelerated BSN program.1

-Last but not least, you can climb the nursing ladder with an advanced degree in Nursing, such as a Master of Science in Nursing (MSN).
+Last but certainly not least, you can climb the nursing ladder with a graduate-level Nursing education, such as a Master of Science in Nursing (MSN).
 It should be noted that graduate-level programs are often specialized and do not universally prepare students for all graduate-level roles—for example, would-be nurse practitioners or nurse anesthetists will need to seek out specialized programs.
 With an MSN degree from Rasmussen College, you’ll be prepared to work as a nurse educator, nurse manager, nurse administrator or in other nursing leadership positions.

 And although an advanced degree requires several years of schooling, the perks are worth it to many people.
-The BLS reports that nurse managers, along with other health services managers, earn an average of $96,540, and nurse educators on average earn $75,030.2 While many go into nursing for personal fulfillment, it’s good to know that your dreams can be sustainable.
+The BLS reports that medical and health services managers earned a 2019 median annual salary of $100,980, and nurse educators earned a median annual salary of $74,600.2

 Working while earning a nursing degree